 Steps to Take in a Dental Emergency

-If you experience a dental emergency, it is important to act quickly and seek immediate attention from your dentist.
+If you experience a dental emergency, it is important to act quickly and seek immediate attention from our dentist.
 Here are some steps you can take in a dental emergency:

-• Call your dentist as soon as possible and explain the nature of your emergency.
+- Call our dentist as soon as possible and explain the nature of your emergency.

-• If a tooth is knocked out, rinse it with water and try to reposition it in the socket.
+- If a tooth is knocked out, rinse it with water and try to reposition it in the socket.
 However, if this is not possible, place it in a container of saliva.
-Then, bring it to your dentist appointment.
+Then, bring it to our dentist appointment.

-• Even if your symptoms improve, follow up with your dentist for a proper diagnosis and treatment.
+- Even if your symptoms improve, follow up with our dentist for a proper diagnosis and treatment.

 In some cases, we will recommend visiting a hospital if you have a physical injury that impacts your mouth.
 An injury to the jaw or mouth can cause bleeding, swelling, or damage to teeth.
 If you experience excess bleeding or physical injuries, visit a hospital first.
 We can treat your dental problems after you receive care.